fly-lang/web/content/docs/Fly-Language-Reference.md

 class Derived : BaseStruct {
 }

-// Class extending an interface class MyImpl : Drawable {
+// Class implementing an interface class MyImpl : Drawable {
 }

+// Class with a base struct and one or more interfaces class Widget : BaseStruct, Drawable, Resizable {
+}
 ```

+> `abstract` and `final` may be applied as class modifiers (see [Section 11](#11-modifiers)).

 ### 6.2 Structure Declaration